emilya21/emilya21.github.io/_posts/2019-03-11-farm-cluster-intro.md

 to say “well actually it’s ok in this circumstance”, and if you’re reading this, neither do you, so just never ever share it, ok?

-To generate a key pair, we’ll use the command `ssh-keygen` with some options.
-Type out `ssh-keygen -b 4096 -t rsa` to create the type of key recommended by the FARM documentation (I won’t get into too much detail here).
+To generate a key pair, we’ll use the command `ssh-keygen`.
 Hit Enter.
 You will then be prompted to `Enter file in which to save the key (your_home_directory/.ssh/id_rsa):`. **Just hit enter** to put the keys in the default location.
 Next, you’ll be prompted to enter a passphrase.
 Choose a hard password, but remember it.
 This isn’t Gmail, if you forget this password, there’s no way to get it back. **As you type, nothing will show up**, and this is ok.
 Just type out your passphrase and hit Enter when you’re done.
 You’ll have to retype it again, and then press Enter again.
 You should now get a confirmation that the key pair was created.

 These keys now live in your `.ssh` folder, which resides in your Home directory.
 You should check to make sure you can get to this location in